marain-dotnet/Marain.UserNotifications/docs/adr/0002-delivery-channel-creation-and-integration.md

 ## Context

 Delivering notifications through different communication types (email, sms, web push notifications etc) is necessary in an extendable notifications service.
 Organizations should be able to choose which delivery channels (twilio, sendgrid, airship etc) they want to use for the associated communication type(s) as these said platforms could have different features or costs.
-Sometimes using different communication types through multiple delivery channels could save costs rather than having multiple communication types through a single delivery channel.
+This allows a consumer of `Marain.UserNotificaitons` to optimise their costs by selecting a specific platform for a certain commuincation type.

 ## Decision